Belekeri port scam: Related road damage, accidents and loss of lives

 The lack of effective regulation in the mining and transport of iron ore has adversely impacted road safety in addition to the loss of revenue and environmental denudation due to illegal mining.
 Overloaded trucks carrying ore have caused hundreds of fatal accidents on the roadways leading to ports such as Belekeri.
 As many as 114 accidents were reported in 2007, and 174 in 2008.
 There are also reports of severe damage to the roads in Karnataka, including national highways NH-17, NH-48 and NH-63, near Shimoga.

+Convictions

+On 24 October 2025, a special court of MLAs and MPs from Karnataka State found multiple individuals guilty of charges of theft, criminal conspiracy, fraud and cheating.
+Congress MLA Sateesh Krishna Sail was sentenced to seven years imprisonment and was fined.

+Prem Garg, the managing director of Shri Lal Mahal Ltd, was found guilty of criminal conspiracy, cheating, and theft of seized iron ore and sentenced to seven years in prison.

+The other convictions were Mahesh J Biliye, Chetan Shah, K V Nagaraj, K V N Govindaraj, and Karapudi Mahesh Kumar.

 Lokayukta report of July 2011

 This report was finalized and prepared with inputs from the Income Tax Department's Commissionerate of Central Circle.
 The chapter 2 of the Lokayukta Report on illegal mining in Karnataka details the method in which the Belekeri Port was the anchor point of export of illegally mined iron ore.
 The report mentions the involvement of private companies – Shree Mallikarjun Shipping Pvt Ltd (SMSPL), Adani Enterprises Ltd, Salgaonkar Mining Industries Pvt Ltd, Dream Logistics Company India Pvt.Ltd and Raj Mahal Silks in large scale illegal exports of ore.